csfore/dl-subs/README.md

 ### Prerequisites

 - [yt-dlp](https://github.com/yt-dlp/yt-dlp)
-- The .csv file with your subs from Google takeout
+- The .csv file with your subs from [Google Takeout](https://takeout.google.com)
-  - Easiest way is to go to takeout.google.com, deselect all, select YouTube, then only select subscriptions
+  - Deselect all, select YouTube and YouTube Music, All YouTube data included, deselect all, select `subscriptions` (towards the bottom)

 ### Using